 Within the Select Data Source dialog, click the ‘Add’ button to open the Edit Series dialog box.

 In the Edit Series dialog, type in ‘Pointer in the field for Series Name.
-Select the ‘Series Values field, and then delete the default value of ‘=1′.
-Then navigate to the Pie chart table (The Pointer), select the range that contains data for Pointer Thickness, Pointer and Rest Value i.e. E3:E5 for Series values , and select OK.
+Select the ‘Series Values field, and then delete the default value of ‘=1′ and then navigate to the Pie chart table (The Pointer), select the range that contains data for Pointer Thickness, Pointer and Rest Value i.e. E3:E5 for Series values , and select OK.

 Then click ‘OK’ for the box to be closed.